Location: New Zealand lies southeast of Australia between latitudes 34 degrees south and 47 degrees south.

 Area: New Zealand is 1600 kilometers from north to south with an area of 268,000 sqr km.
 It comprises two major islands: the North Island (115,000 sqr km) and the South Island (151,000 sqr km), and a number of small islands.

-Population.
-In September 2010, New Zealand had an estimated a population of close to 4.3 million.
+Population: In 2017, New Zealand had an estimated population of close to 4.8 million.